WolfOWI/fruts/README.md

 ### Prerequisites

-Ensure that you have the latest version of [Software](path/to/where/they/can/download/software) installed on your machine.
-The [Plugin](path/to/where/they/can/download/plugin) plugin will also be required.
+Ensure that you have the latest version of [Node.js](https://nodejs.org/) installed on your machine.

 ### How to install